BlarQ/GitHub-Profile-Viewer/README.md

 - View profile details including avatar, bio, and location
 - View a list of public repositories
 - Pagination for repositories (if more than 30)
-- Dark mode and light mode toggle
+- Dark mode and light mode toggle (Icon for Mobile View)
+- LocalStorage to store Theme

 ## Technologies Used